smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_06.md

             rollme: {{ randAlphaNum 5 | quote }}
     ```

-18. Search for the `containers` definition and update the values so that they match the following:
+18. Search for the `containers` definition and update the values so that they match the following.
+You are changing the containerPort, livenessProbe port and adding the env variable:

     ```yaml
     containers: